 “Family businesses continue to grow their businesses in Central Ohio, evidenced by the number planning to add jobs in 2018,” said J. Richard Emens, President of the Conway Center for Family Business.
 “This continues a very positive hiring trend we’ve seen over the past six years, with more family businesses indicating they’ll hire.”

 Statistics show family businesses account for 64 percent of the U.S. gross domestic product, generate 62 percent of the country’s employment, and spur 78 percent of all new job creation.

-More than two in ten (23%) survey respondents indicated that finding employees that fit within their company culture is the biggest hiring challenge.
+Finding employees that fit within their company culture is the biggest hiring challenge for 18 percent of the survey respondents, coming in second in the list of challenges to hiring.
 They cite struggles to find employees that embody the values and culture they’ve created and nurtured within their family business.

 Astrachan, J.H. and Shanker, M.C.
 (2003), Family Businesses’ Contributions to the U.S. Economy: A Closer Look.

 Survey Details – Key Question Breakout

 Do you plan to increase hiring this year?

 2. No (11%)